jentery/engl425/index.md

 Before our meeting on Monday, March 29th, please:

 1. Review all the comics we read this term.
 What about them (or at least one of them) sticks with you?
 What have you learned most from them about comics and contemporary America?
-2. Read "The Analysis of Culture" (1961), by Raymond Williams (link coming soon).
+2. Read "The Analysis of Culture" (1961), by Raymond Williams.
 Take notes on how Williams categorizes culture and then engages those categories.
 Note, too, his remarks about "selection" and "interpretation."

 During our meeting, we'll talk about comics and culture as: